Zulu-Inuoe/jzon/README.md

 While parsing, `jzon` at worst performs at 50% the speed of [jsown][jsown], while outperforming all other libraries.

-And this is all-the-while having the safety and correctness guarantees noted above.
+And this is all while having the safety and correctness guarantees noted above.

 ### Object key pooling